Determine the currently protected area

 The country polygon features in this layer can be used in analyses.
 They can be extracted and used to define a study area, and to clip other layers.
 Later in this tutorial, you'll use a polygon from this layer to determine the conserved area in Kenya and calculate how much more needs to be conserved to meet the 30x30 goals.

-You will explore a bit more before beginning your analysis.
+You'll explore a bit more before beginning your analysis.

 - In the search results, click the WDPA – World Database of Protected Areas layer.